facebook/react-native-website/website/versioned_docs/version-0.71/testing-overview.md

 > If you do test-driven development, you actually write tests first!
 That way, testability of your code is given.

+> Keep in mind that Jest runs using Node.js which uses the V8 JavaScript engine and React Native's default JavaScript engine is [Hermes](https://hermesengine.dev).
+Hermes could be missing some APIs available in V8 which could cause false positives when testing.

 ### Structuring Tests

 Your tests should be short and ideally test only one thing.
 Let's start with an example unit test written with Jest: